 ||Waste collection request and labels (available free from EH&S)|

 The general purpose spill kit is not sufficient for large spills.
 If you use hydrofluoric acid, you also need calcium gluconate gel.
-Contact the Kelly Ross Pharmacy (206-622-3565) to purchase an 8 ounce bottle of 3% calcium gluconate gel.
+Calcium gluconate is manufactured by Calgonate Corporation and is sold in 25 gram tubes with a two-year shelf life.
+Price varies depending on the quantity of tubes purchased.
 For mercury spills, see our mercury spills page.

 Chemical spill waste